migramirez2/Harmony-ONE/progress/soph-neou.md

+**2024-2-16 Fri**:
+The focal point of this week was the unexpected Mainnet Shard 0 Outage and Crosslink stuck.
+Through collaborative efforts and rigorous code review, we successfully resolved the issue.
+For those interested, a detailed post-mortem report has been published here : https://talk.harmony.one/t/harmony-mainnet-stuck-incident-report-feb-10-2024/24087

+I dedicated time to enhancing our developer documentation by reorganizing and restructuring it for improved accessibility and usability.
+You can explore the latest updates at https://docs.harmony.one/home/developers.

+In regards of the Harmony Cloud Accounting, I compiled and analyzed the costs incurred for December 2023 and January 2024.
+The findings will be shared with the team via internal channels on Monday.

+Lastly, I reviewed, researched, and tested automation processes for SSL certificate issuance.
+This initiative aimed to streamline security measures, particularly for non .country domains hosted on our .country infrastructure.

+---
 **2024-2-9 Fri**:

 The long release for v2024.0.0, detailed in [PR 4546](https://github.com/harmony-one/harmony/pull/4546), has undergone review.
 Testing will commence next week, with an anticipated release by the end of the following week, barring any unforeseen issues.
 This release will be non-mandatory.